beave/meer/doc/source/configuration.rst

 Meer 'core' configuration:
 ==========================

 Meers operations are mainly controlled by the ``meer.yaml`` file.
 The configuration file is split into two sections.
 The ``meer-core`` controls how Meer processes incoming data from EVE files.
-The ``output-plugins`` controls how data extracted from the EVE files is transported to a database back end.
+The ``output-plugins`` controls how data extracted from the EVE files is transported to a database backend.

 'meer-core' example
 -------------------